Cla Meredith: Baltimore Orioles

 After getting sent down on June 22, 2010, he was designated for assignment to make room for recently acquired Jake Fox.

 Washington Nationals

-The Washington Nationals signed Meredith to a minor league deal with an invite to spring training on February 2, 2011.
-On March 27, 2011, the Nationals released him.
+The Washington Nationals signed Meredith to a minor league contract that included an invitation to spring training on February 2, 2011.
+He was released prior to the start of the season on March 27.

 Post-baseball

-Meredith currently resides in Richmond, Virginia with his wife and 3 children.
+Meredith currently resides in Richmond, Virginia with his wife Natalie and 3 children.
 He is a professional firefighter for Henrico County.